All Episodes

 And in this case, the Israelis are eschewing that for substantive victory and substantive reality.

-And uh thank God for it.
+And thank God for it.

-I think uh the people in life that you can trust and the people in life that you can count on are the people who have both feet firmly planted in reality, because all the rest are a bunch of phony baloney, plastic banana, good time rock and rollers who can't stand the light of reality shining on them.
+I think the people in life that you can trust and the people in life that you can count on are the people who have both feet firmly planted in reality because all the rest are a bunch of phony baloney, plastic banana, good time rock and rollers who can't stand the light of reality shining on them.

 Ha, welcome back, folks.